shank15217/kubernetes_vanilla_ansible/README.md

 ```console
 kubeadm upgrade apply v1.31.1
 ```
-If the above command returns successfully then run following on the other control nodes
+If the above command returns successfully then run following on the other control and data nodes.
 Note: Before running updates on the node reboot it so that API vip is moved to another node, this way the upgrade may run faster and with less errors.

 ```console